WasmEdge/docs/docs/embed/go/ai.md

 <!-- prettier-ignore -->
 :::note
-Make sure you have installed [Go, WasmEdge, and WasmEdge Go SDK with the tensorflow extension](intro.md).
+Ensure you have installed [Go, WasmEdge, and WasmEdge Go SDK with the TensorFlow extension](intro.md).
 :::

-The following command builds the Go host application with the WasmEdge Go SDK and its tensorflow extension.
+The following command builds the Go host application with the WasmEdge Go SDK and its TensorFlow extension.

 ```bash
 go build -tags tensorflow